Nominating and Corporate Governance Committee

 - Review on an annual basis the Board’s committee structure and composition and make recommendations to the Board regarding the directors to serve on each Board committee and as the chair of each Board committee.
 Although the Committee may consult with the Company’s management regarding these recommendations, it may also choose to determine its recommendations in executive session without the presence of management.

-- Develop and recommend to the Board for its approval a set of Corporate Governance Guidelines, and thereafter review the Corporate Governance Guidelines on an annual basis, or more frequently if appropriate, and recommend any proposed changes to the Board.
+- Review the Corporate Governance Guidelines on an annual basis, or more frequently if appropriate, and recommend any proposed changes to the Board.

 - Review and evaluate on an annual basis the leadership structure of the Board in accordance with the Company’s Corporate Governance Guidelines, including an assessment of the competencies and skills possessed by each existing director relative to the competencies and skills required for the Board as a whole.

-- Develop and recommend to the Board for its approval a Code of Conduct and Ethics for the Company (including a Code of Ethics for the Chief Executive Officer and Senior Financial Officers, as required by Section 406 of the Sarbanes-Oxley Act of 2002), and thereafter review the Code of Conduct and Ethics on an annual basis, or more frequently if appropriate, and recommend any proposed changes to the Board.
+- Review the Code of Conduct and Ethics (including the Code of Ethics for the Chief Executive Officer and Senior Financial Officers, as required by Section 406 of the Sarbanes-Oxley Act of 2002) on an annual basis, or more frequently if appropriate, and recommend any proposed changes to the Board.

 - Have the sole authority to waive provisions of the Company’s Code of Conduct and Ethics with respect to executive officers and directors in specific circumstances where the Committee determines that such waiver is appropriate, subject to compliance with applicable laws and regulations.
 Any such waivers will be promptly disclosed to the Company’s shareholders to the extent required by applicable laws and regulations.